 The Company divides its business into three reportable segments: U.S. Consumer, Hawthorne and Other.
 U.S. Consumer consists of the Company's consumer lawn and garden business located in the geographic United States.
 Hawthorne consists of the Company's indoor, urban and hydroponic gardening business.
 Other consists of the Company's consumer lawn and garden business in geographies other than the U.S. and the Company's product sales to commercial nurseries, greenhouses and other professional customers.
 Corporate consists of general and administrative expenses and certain other income/expense items not allocated to the business segments.
-This identification of reportable segments is consistent with how the segments report to and are managed by the chief operating decision maker of the Company.
-These segments differ from those used in prior periods due to the change in the Company's internal organization structure resulting from the Company's divestiture of the International Business, which closed on August 31, 2017.
+This identification of reportable segments is consistent with how the segments report to and are managed by the chief operating decision maker of the Company's divestiture of the International Business on August 31, 2017.
 As a result, effective in its fourth quarter of fiscal 2017, the Company classified its results of operations for all periods presented to reflect the International Business as a discontinued operation and classified the assets and liabilities of the International Business as held for sale.
 The prior period amounts have been reclassified to conform with the new segments.